babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 {"@type":"/cosmos.crypto.ed25519.PubKey","key":"0Wlt7ZPl0uvv7onsw4gP8FSQJUk986zMcOdWselDPM4="}
 ```

-Use the output of the command above and replace the `pubkey` value in the example below.
+Use the output of the command above and replace the `pubkey` and `<home>`
+value in the example below.
 Then subsequently run the following command to create the validator configuration file:

 ```shell